bailey27/cppcryptfs/INSTALL.md

 Use "x86" in place of "amd64" if you are doing a 32-bit build.

 The vcvarsall.bat from Visual Studio 2017 does not work in a TCC LE command prompt.
-You must use a normal Windows cmd.exe command prompt.
+You must use a Windows cmd.exe command prompt.

 Then run (ActiveState) perl to configure OpenSSL for a Visual Studio AMD64/X86_64 static build.